Signiant/MaestroOps/README.md

 # MaestroOps

-Contains some files written by Matthew Corner and the Signiant DevOps team that might work well in an ops core library.
+Contains some files written by the Signiant DevOps team that might work well in an ops core library.